 Visiting a vendor or potential client in the office?
 Some of these tips might seem like common sense, but following them will always make a good impression.

 Arrive on time, properly dressed and organized.
 Few things will make you seem more unprofessional than showing up late to a meeting looking sloppy and unprepared.
-It's important to be on time — or better yet, a bit early — and ensure that you've paid attention to your outfit, neatness and personal hygiene, said Sherry Fox, co-founder, chief business development officer and chairman of the board at LumiWave, a provider of infrared light therapy treatments.
+It's important to be on time – or better yet, early – and ensure that you've paid attention to your outfit, neatness and personal hygiene, said Sherry Fox, co-founder and CEO of LumiWave, a provider of infrared light therapy treatments.

 Fox also advised arranging any physical documents ahead of time so you know where all your presentation materials are when you need them.

 "Make sure you take all necessary documents and your business cards with you," she said.
-"The papers have to be well-organized, so when you need to use some pages, you don't spend precious time on searching for a right report or presentation."
+"The papers have to be well-organized so when you need to use some pages, you don't spend precious time searching for the right report or presentation."
 [See Related Story: 4 Common Business Meeting Mistakes to Avoid]

 Greet everyone properly.
-At its core, all business etiquette stems from having strong interpersonal skills, said John Covilli, senior vice president of franchising at Dale Carnegie Training.
+At its core, all business etiquette stems from having strong interpersonal skills, said John Covilli, SVP of franchising at Dale Carnegie Training.

-For global business meetings, it can be a little trickier, since etiquette practices may be different in the country you're visiting.
-In that case, make sure you are familiar with the appropriate etiquette for your client's culture, so you don't unintentionally offend anybody, Fox said.
+For global business meetings, it can be trickier, since etiquette practices differ, depending on the country you're visiting.
+When traveling internationally, familiarize yourself with the appropriate etiquette for your client's culture so you don't unintentionally offend anybody, Fox said.

 Listen and ask (thoughtful) questions.
-Jon Weston, president and CEO of LumiWave, noted that most people tend to launch into their own agendas during meetings with prospective clients.
-Instead, you should listen to clients and ask thoughtful, intelligent questions based on what they've said.
+Jon Weston, president and CEO of PhotonPharma Inc. noted that most people tend to launch into their own agendas during meetings with prospective clients.
+Instead, listen to clients and ask thoughtful, intelligent questions based on what they've said.